toomasv/table-template/README.md

 Grid size of table can be determined separately, e.g.
 ```
-view [table 717x517 data 10x50 options [auto-index: #[false]]
+view [table 717x517 data 10x50 options [auto-index: #[true]]
 ```
-When `auto-index` is set to `true` an extra columun will be created, automatically enumerated.
+When `auto-index` is set to `true` an extra column will be created, automatically enumerated.
 By this the original order of rows can be restored whenever necessary.
 This will create table with eleven columns (10 requested + 1 auto-index) and 50 rows, but in previous boundaries.

 When instead of grid size a block is presented as data, this block is interpreted as table.
 Block should consist of row blocks of equal size.
 E.g.